e saw it before he heard it. And he heard it before he felt it.

 Randal was trying to get his camera into position and the video turned on, but due to the violent wrenches of earth rolling toward him like ribbons, he was unable to do anything.
 He struggled on the ground for the entirety of the quake watching the entire scene as if in slow motion.

-Suddenly a large explosion shattered the waning sounds of the earthquake as electrical sparks ignited several natural gas leaks escaping like a tornado.
-What was left of the buildings after they'd crashed to the ground was beginning to roar becoming an inferno as they caught fire which quickly spread like water spilled on the ground.
+Suddenly a large explosion shattered the waning sounds of the earthquake as electrical sparks ignited several natural gas leaks escaping their thick walled pipe screaming like a tornado.
+What was left of the buildings after they'd crashed to the ground was beginning to roar from the inferno as they caught fire which quickly spread like water spilled on the ground.

 Emergency centers, Police Stations and hospitals all had their own problems.
 Buildings which had crashed down around the emergency vehicles had to be cleared before they could respond.
 They had to rescue themselves before they could rescue others!